dm-guy/utm-alternative/README.md

 An example of how the traffic source value should look like:
 {src value from linkedin campaign}--{src value from adwords campaign}--{utmz campaign value}
+(Double dash being the separator of the values)

 <h4>FAQ</h4>